Nastel/TNT4J/README.md

 * Java UUID Generator (JUG) 3.1.4 (http://wiki.fasterxml.com/JugHome/)

 To build TNT4J:
 *  Please use JCenter or Maven and these dependencies will be downloaded automatically.
+    * To build the project, run maven goals `clean package`
+    * To build the project and install to local repo, run maven goals `clean install`
+    * To make distributable release assemblies use one of profiles: `pack-bin` or `pack-all`:
+        * containing only binary distribution: run `mvn -P pack-bin`
+        * containing binary, source and javadoc distribution: run `mvn -P pack-all`
 *  You will need to point TNT4J to it's property file via the `-Dtnt4j.config` argument.
 This property file is located here in GitHub under the `/config` directory.
 If using JCenter or Maven, it can be found in the zip assembly along with the source code and javadoc.